Princess Beatrice's rebellious wedding: From stepson's secret role to her vintage wedding ring

 Princess Beatrice's borrowed wedding dress went on display at Windsor Castle

-Beatrice wore a vintage dress by Norman Hartnell, on loan from her late grandmother, Queen Elizabeth II.
-The dress is made from Peau De Soie taffeta in shades of ivory, trimmed with ivory Duchess satin, with organza sleeves.
-It is encrusted with diamanté and has a geometric checkered bodice.
+Beatrice loaned a vintage dress from her late grandmother, Queen Elizabeth II, designed by Norman Hartnell, who was also responsible for her great aunt Princess Margaret's wedding dress.
+The dress was made from Peau De Soie taffeta in shades of ivory, trimmed with ivory Duchess satin, and features included organza sleeves, diamanté details and a geometric checkered bodice.
 It was remodelled and fitted by Her Majesty's dresser Angela Kelly and loyal dressmaker Stewart Parvin.

-Following her big day, Beatrice wrote on Instagram: “It was an honour to wear my grandmother’s beautiful dress on my wedding day, I hope many of you are able to visit the exhibition which is still open at Windsor Castle.”
+Following her big day, Beatrice wrote on Instagram: "Edo and I are so excited to embark on this new chapter together," adding: "It was an honour to wear my grandmother’s beautiful dress on my wedding day, I hope many of you are able to visit the exhibition which is still open at Windsor Castle.”

 Sentimental royal wedding tiara